anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Not engaging in ignorance is wisdom.
+Quote: When you judge another, you do not define them, you define yourself.

-By: Bodhidharma
+By: Wayne Dyer